chaoge525/soafee_demo/documentation/validations.rst

 |        - Remove the container from the container list
 |    1.4.
 Check the container is not found via the ``docker inspect`` command
 | 2. ``container network connectivity`` is composed of a single sub-test:
-|    2.1 Run a containerised, immediate (non-detached) network-based workload
+|    2.1 Run a containerized, immediate (non-detached) network-based workload
          via the ``docker run`` command
 |        - Create and start a container, re-using the existing image
 |        - Update package lists within container from external network

-The tests can be customised via environment variables passed to the execution, each prefixed by ``CE_`` to identify the variable as associated to the container engine tests:
+The tests can be customized via environment variables passed to the execution, each prefixed by ``CE_`` to identify the variable as associated to the container engine tests: